rivue/Gamified-Study-Tool/README.md

         -User retention: streak and cram mode
         Complete a lesson daily to keep stream.
 24 hrs after u complete a lesson, the next one unlocks.
 Maybe some external reward like irl merch or snth
-        Cram node is basically creative mode, can't do rewards but can skip around to any lesson -Possible idea: adding the ability to schedule group study sessions within each library, maybe a ventral calendar for all the meetings, and maybe add the ability to pull things from canvas and moodle?
+        Cram node is basically creative mode, can't do rewards but can skip around to any lesson -Possible idea: adding the ability to schedule group study sessions within each library, maybe a central calendar for all the meetings, and maybe add the ability to pull things from canvas and moodle?
         Good- idk
         Bad- location in an app might be dangerous especially for public libraries, not an original feature, might get people off the app?
         - ⭐️ cram mode or something at the bottom - basically goes through review mode, but of all of them, effectively giving them the review, but without the need to break their streak